-Increase the number and affordability of assessory dwelling units by pursuing the following initiatives, with the goal of facilitating development of at least 10 ADUs annually.
+Increase the number and affordability of accessory dwelling units by pursuing the following initiatives, with the goal of facilitating development of at least 10 ADUs annually.

-- Publicize information in the general application packet and posting information on the City's website. - Create a preapproved set of standard construction plans for several types of ADUs that property owners can use to reduce planning and building permit plan check costs. - Provide incentives for developers of new housing to use ADUs to meet the City's inclusionary housing requirements. - Monitor ADU production annually through the Annual Reporting Program (APR) to identify whether ADU production tracks assumptions of three ADUs every year, in addition to income targets.
+- Publicize information in the general application packet and posting information on the City's website. - Create a preapproved set of standard construction plans for several types of ADUs that property owners can use to reduce planning and building permit plan check costs.
+Actively advertise the availability of the pre-reviewed plans. - Provide incentives for developers of new housing to use ADUs to meet the City's inclusionary housing requirements. - Monitor ADU production annually through the Annual Reporting Program (APR) to identify whether ADU production tracks assumptions of three ADUs every year, in addition to income targets.
 If target numbers are not being achieved on an average annual basis, identify other incentives that may be available to spur production.
 As part of a mid-cycle Housing Element review, if ADU targets are far from targets, undertake other initiatives necessary to keep on track to accommodate the RHNA. - Institute an annual voluntary reporting program for ADU rents to allow the City to determine the percentage of ADUs that meet affordability criteria.
 This program will apply to ADUs that do not have covenanted income restrictions as part of the City's inclusionary housing program, which will be monitored.

-Time Frame: Publicize on website by June 2023
+Time Frame: Publicize on website by June 2023 and ongoing